 Porto Montenegro in Tivat is the main marina, and from there it's easy to reach Dukley Marina in Budva's chic Old Town.
 Be sure to visit Herceg Novi, especially for its beautiful waters around the Zanjic and Mirista coves.
 Then there's the 92-kilometre sailing stretch through Kotor Bay, a UNESCO World Heritage Site flanked by mountain peaks and scenic villages.

 Other than the main marinas at Tivat and Budva, there are several marinas and anchoring options in Kotor Bay.
-Yachts can berth along the north east side of the harbour or along a short pontoon that divides the marina from where the larger ships dock.
+Sailboats can berth along the north east side of the harbour or along a short pontoon that divides the marina from where the larger ships dock.
 All marinas are located near the town hubs, so enjoy the ease of exploring Montenegro on foot before coming home to your comfy cabin and taking off on the next adventure.

 You might also be interested in sailing to Dubrovnik from Montenegro.
 Less than 30 nautical miles from the border of Montenegro, Dubrovnik is one of the world's most famous destinations.
 Explore the World Heritage designated town and all of its treasures behind its medieval walls before stopping in some of the gorgeous beaches that neighbour Dubrovnik.

 As with all Mediterranean countries, Montenegro offers some of the best weather and sailing conditions.
 Average temperatures from June to September are between 25-30 degrees Celsius, while water temperature averages at 22 degrees Celsius.
 Light to moderate winds prevail during sailing season.
 The main wind in the summer months is a north-westerly, known as a mistral, which can reach up to 15 knots during the afternoon hours.
 Sometimes the bora, a strong north-easterly wind, may arrive in September.
-Make sure to check the latest forecasts before embarking on your boat trip in Montenegro.
+Make sure to check the latest forecasts before embarking on your sailing holiday in Montenegro.

 Montenegro offers some of the best weather and sailing conditions.